isaacSennerholt/sudelity/README.md

 Rather than imposing order or expecting agreement, the Sudelist seeks coherence — a felt clarity in shared environments where differences can coexist without disintegration.
 Control often fractures subtle balances; coherence holds space for multiplicity.
 The ethical actor does not seek to win but to understand the frame within which everyone can meaningfully participate.

-3. Situational Awareness Over Absolutism
+3. Situational Awareness Over Rigid Application

-> There is no universal right behavior — only contextual resonance.

-Sudelism replaces rigid moral laws with a refined sensitivity to context.
-A behavior isn’t good because it follows a rule, but because it maintains or restores perceptual balance in a particular environment.
-It’s unethical to forcibly assert one’s own norms at the expense of others’ familiarity — especially when it destabilizes more than it harmonizes.
-This includes the subtle disruption of reorienting environments to suit oneself without attending to the disorientation imposed on others.
+> Ethical clarity emerges not from fixed formulas, but from how behavior resonates within its specific context.

+Sudelism doesn’t dismiss rules or ideals.
+It simply emphasizes that they cannot account for every moment.
+In shared environments, the ethical weight of an action is not found in whether it aligns with a principle alone, but in whether it sustains or disturbs relational coherence.

+Sudelism orients attention toward how presence affects perception — how even well-meaning behavior can become disruptive when removed from context.
+To impose one’s own norms without attending to the surrounding atmosphere is to risk disorientation in others.

+This includes subtle acts: reorienting environments to suit one’s own familiarity, speaking truths without sensing readiness, or performing sincerity in ways that overwhelm.
+Attunement does not mean avoidance — it means acting with precision, aware of the ripple each gesture may carry.

 4. Emotional Ecology Over Intentional Purity